DesirePoeymirou/basic-react-redux-calendar/README.md

 TODOs:

-- Fix and complete Add reminder
+- Fix styling issues when cycling months and years
-  - background color support
-  - modal popup
-- Add Month and Year cycling
+  - Add month and year selectors
 - Add weather data
-- Fix days numbers
+  - See what's happening with the response (status=200 but data is not what expected)
 - Enhance styling

 Notes: